JeffreySarnoff/ErrorfreeArithmetic.jl/README.md

 ## use

 This package is intended to be used in the support of other work.
-All routines expect Float64 or Float32 values.
+All routines expect Float64 or Float32 or Float16 values.